AmanHarsh02/qr-code-component-frontend-mentor/README.md

 ### What I learned

-- How a vertically centre the elements.
+- How to vertically centre the elements.

 ```css
 body {